 The Rick Hansen Foundation Accessibility CertificationTM (RHFAC) program works to help improve accessibility of the built environment in Canada – the places where we live, work, learn and play.
 Find out more about our program areas and join the movement to help create a fully accessible and inclusive Canada.

-Join us in October 2019 for the 1st Annual Accessibility Professional Network Conference.
-Learn and collaborate with accessibility professionals from across Canada.
+At the 1st Annual Accessibility Professional Network Conference in 2019, we learned from and collaborated with accessibility professionals from across Canada.
+Stay tuned for registration details for 2020!